coderplayground/webathon/README.md

 # JOIN THE WEBATHON HACKATHON!

-The Coding Club of IET, Dr. Bhimrao Ambedkar University, Agra, under **IIC**, invites all students to participate in the exciting **“WEBATHON: ULTIMATE UI / UX CHALLENGE”**.
+The Coding Club of IET, under **IIC**, invites all students to participate in the exciting **“WEBATHON: ULTIMATE UI / UX CHALLENGE”**.

 This is your chance to showcase your web development skills and build dynamic web projects using **HTML** and **CSS**.